tannudaral/tannudaral.github.io/_pages/cv.md

 * **Fall 2021:** Web Development Associate and CS/IT Team Head Coordinator
   * Worked on the frontend and backend using HTML, CSS and Javascript, Nodejs, Express and MongoDB.
   * Lead a team of 06 (Six) Head Coordinators, engaged in development of Innerve’s website.
-  * Developed various games using C\# and vanilla JavaScript for the CS/IT Tech Events.
+  * Developed various games using C\# and JavaScript for the CS/IT Tech Events.
 * **2021-22:** Social Media Head at Greensphere
   * Worked in Greensphere: The Eco Club of IGDTUW - Lead a team of 15 (Fifteen), engaged in Project Echo by WHO 2022.